MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-measures.md

 > [!div class="mx-imgBorder"]
 > ![](media/measure-definition4.png "Measure definition")

-**Function**: At present, we support **Sum, Min, Max, Count and Unique Count** as aggregation options.
+**Function**: At present, we support **Sum, Min, Max, Count and Unique Count** as aggregation options. <br />
 **Entity/Variable**: Here you should choose the entity that includes the attribute on which you wish to base your calculation.
-You can also choose a *Variable* if you created one as part of Step Four above.
+You can also choose a *Variable* if you created one as part of Step Four above. <br />
-**Field**: Pick the specific attribute or variable on which you wish to base your calculation.
+**Field**: Pick the specific attribute or variable on which you wish to base your calculation. <br />
 **As**: Your calculation will result in a new field.
-Define the name of your new field in the Measures entity/attribute.
+Define the name of your new field in the Measures entity/attribute. <br />
 **Display Name**: Define the display name of your new field in the Measures entity/attribute.
 That name will show up both in the customer tiles within the **Profiles** page and in the Customer Card.

 Save your measure.